 It’s no secret that the holiday shopping season is huge for both ecommerce and brick-and-mortar stores.
 For many retailers, 20-30% of their annual sales are generated during the holiday season (according to the National Retail Federation).

-Thanks to email marketing’s effectiveness and strong ROI, its popularity among holiday marketers continues to increase.
-With so much riding on a single shopping season, it’s more important than ever to think strategically about how your email campaigns can stand out in the sea of holiday messaging.
+Email is a popular choice of channel for holiday marketing campaigns thanks to its strong ROI.
+And with so much riding on a single shopping season, it’s more important than ever to think strategically about how your email campaigns can stand out in the sea of holiday messaging.

 Thankfully, you’ve got friends on the inside!
 Here are five tactics that you can incorporate into your holiday email marketing strategy to maximize success.